Solve is our new, hosted web application for accessing monitoring and analysis on your IT infrastructure. Read more about this new interface here.

 - Session Timeout settings

 To go to these settings, click the setting button on the lower left-hand corner of the Solve window.

+The settings button is only available to users with Manage Solve permissions.

 The audit log enables you to see actions performed on your managed assets and is available from Solve.
 See here.

 Here is a list of possible issues you may encounter when monitors are reporting data to Solve.
 You can access this list from the Solve tab in the Real-Time Console under Manage Monitors .